omarkamel02/LOGICSIMULATOR/README.md

 ![alt text](https://github.com/omarkamel02/LOGICSIMULATOR/blob/master/file.PNG)

-you write your circuit description from the left to the right and this is a must do thing ! then you set the input nodes of your circuit then you write X at the end of the circuit telling the simulator to calculate things then you start chosing which nodes you want to see and if you want to see all the nodes you just type "output all"
+you write your circuit description from the left to the right and this is a must do thing ! , the gate name then the two input node, then the output then you set the input nodes of your circuit then you write X at the end of the circuit telling the simulator to calculate things then you start chosing which nodes you want to see and if you want to see all the nodes you just type "output all"